 The 1.45-mile park is free.
-Currently only one mile is open to visitors and extension is underway from West 30th Street to Hudson Yards.
-We started our walk from the northern part on West 30th Street to Gansevoort Street.
+Currently, only one mile is open to visitors and extension is underway from West 30th Street to Hudson Yards.
+We started our walk from the northern part of West 30th Street to Gansevoort Street.

 We were there on a Sunday afternoon.
 Though crowded there were lots of places to sit and enjoy the quiet scenes and greens.
 The special exhibit for the month was Faith Ringgold's Groovin' High.

 High Line extension is now opened from 30th Street along Hudson Yards to 34th Street, giving you another half a mile to walk and enjoy this urban park.
 You can now walk from Gansevoort Street to 34th Street or inversely on the High Line.
 We recommend joining a small group two-hour walking tour to The High Line and Chelsea Market.